L O N D O N

 Where to shop: Harrods (amazing shoe floor "shoe heaven" must check out), Harvey Nichols (the Barney's of London if you get hungry eat at Burger & Lobster), Liberty (amazing fabrics inside), Selfridges (every department store in the U.S.A combined).

 How to travel: During the day we purchased an oyster card (metro card) unlimited for the week.
 The price changes but definitely worth it, since we hopped onto the metro every second.
 Even nicer is that you don't even need to take the card out, you can place your wallet onto the scanner or even your coat pocket (if the card is inside like my sister did).
 The oyster card also gave you access onto the buses.
 At night we took cabs and uber, The cabs are amazing in London because every driver has to know every street to pass the test.
-With their taxi drivers you don't even need to open maps on your phone.
+I recommend the taxi's if you are traveling in a group.
+Almost all of the cabs can fit 5 people comfortably.

-Places to see: Hyde Park, Kensington Gardens, Tate Modern, Covent Garden, The Sky Garden, Tower of London, Notting Hill and every other inch of England you want to explore!
+Places to see: Hyde Park, Kensington Gardens, Tate Modern, Covent Garden, Victoria Albert Museum, National Portrait Gallery, The Sky Garden, Tower of London, Notting Hill and every other inch of England you want to explore!

-What to pack: Although we went in August, we were freezing and did not pack accordingly.
+What to pack: You never know what you are going to get with London weather.
+This time around London was experiencing a head wave and it was pretty hot to walk anywhere.
+Another time I had gone to London in August it was freezing and we did not pack accordingly.
 Easy items to pack and layer for London are: blazer, rain jacket & sweater.
 Best item we didn't pack was umbrella's because The Rosewood has literally the best silver umbrellas with yellow inside that complimented every outfit.

 Planning your next trip to England....BRILLIANT!